meganesu/TIL/accessibility/deque-university/designing-an-accessible-user-experience.md

     * One risk of adding a "temporary" fix before doing a larger redesign is that you might end up being stuck with with that fix permanently.
 * **Inconvenient or stigmatizing designs** that segregate disabled users into a separate experience.
 * **"Accessibility rot" over time** as maintainers change or forget to test existing accessibility requirements.

+## User Research with People with Disabilities

+* **Fix what you know how to fix first.** Don't waste testers' time with things that automated testing tools can catch for you.
+* **Pay attention to usability feedback.** If it's technically accessible but not usable, then it's not done.
+What things do users find confusing?
+Where do they get stuck?
+* **Record screen videos of people with disabilities using the site.**